apache/flink/docs/dev/python/user-guide/table/10_minutes_to_table_api.zh.md

 (3, 19)
 {% endhighlight %}

-### Mix Table API and SQL
+### Mixing the Table API and SQL

 The `Table` objects used in Table API and the tables used in SQL can be freely converted to each other.

-The following example shows how to use the `Table` object in SQL:
+The following example shows how to use a `Table` object in SQL:

 {% highlight python %}